 Discretionary spending refers to the portion of the budget which goes through the annual appropriations process each year.
 In other words, Congress directly sets the level of spending on programs which are discretionary.
 Congress can choose to increase or decrease spending on any of those programs in a given year.

-This pie chart shows how President Obama proposes dividing up discretionary spending in fiscal year 2014.
+This pie chart shows how President Obama proposes dividing up $1.15 trillion in discretionary spending in fiscal year 2014.

 Mandatory spending is largely made up of earned-benefit or entitlement programs, and the spending for those programs is determined by eligibility rules rather than the appropriations process.
 For example, Congress decides to create a program like the Supplemental Nutrition Assistance Program (SNAP), also known as food stamps.
 It then sets criteria for determining who is eligible to receive benefits from the program.
 The amount of money spent on SNAP each year is then determined by how many people are eligible and apply for benefits.